NYBA CURRICULUM

 Naginata (Japanese Halberd).

 The foundation of NYBA is the study of Japanese sword.
 NYBA is one of the oldest sword schools in America (EST. 1963 by Otani Sensei).
-We currently practice a modern system called RYUSHIN SHOUCHI RYU (柳心照智流), using a light sword, with many one-handed techniques, it was designed for bodyguards during the Edo period).
+We currently practice MUSO SHINDEN RYU (夢想神伝流) and classic iaido style and a rare modern system called RYUSHIN SHOUCHI RYU (柳心照智流), using a light sword, with many one-handed techniques, it was designed for bodyguards during the Edo period).
 Originally introduced by Kawabata Sensei (a good friend of Otani Sensei’s) in the 1980s.

 KYUDO (弓道)